agache41/generic-rest-jpa/README.md

 For the **Modell** entity the following REST services are available :

-- GET /modell/{id} - finds and returns the corresponding entity for the given id.
+- GET /modell/{id} - finds and returns the corresponding entity for the given path id.
+- POST /modell/byId - finds and returns the corresponding entity for the given body id.
 - GET /modell/all/asList - returns all the entities for the given table.
-- GET /modell/byIds/{ids}/asList - finds and returns the corresponding entity for the given list of ids.
+- GET /modell/byIds/{ids}/asList - finds and returns the corresponding entity for the given path list of id's.
-- POST /modell/byIds/asList - finds and returns the corresponding entity for the given list of ids using post.
+- POST /modell/byIds/asList - finds and returns the corresponding entity for the given list of body id's.
-- GET /modell/filter/{stringField}/equals/{value}/asList - finds all entities whose value in a specified string field is equal the given value.
+- GET /modell/filter/{stringField}/equals/{value}/asList - finds all entities whose value in a specified string field is equal to the given value.
-- GET /modell/filter/{stringField}/like/{value}/asList - finds all entities whose value in a specified field is like the given value.
+- GET /modell/filter/{stringField}/like/{value}/asList - finds all entities whose value in a specified field is like the given path value.
-- GET /modell/filter/{stringField}/in/{values}/asList - finds all entities whose value in a specified field is in the given values list.
+- GET /modell/filter/{stringField}/in/{values}/asList - finds all entities whose value in a specified field is in the given path values list.
-- GET /modell/autocomplete/{stringField}/like/{value}/asSortedSet - finds all values in a database column whose value is like the given value.
+- GET /modell/autocomplete/{stringField}/like/{value}/asSortedSet - finds all values in a field whose value is like the given value.
+- GET /modell/autocompleteIds/{stringField}/like/{value}/asList - finds all entities whose value in a field is like the given value, groups them, and returns for each the corresponding id.
-- POST /modell/filter/content/equals/value/asList - finds in Database the entities that equals a given content object.
+- POST /modell/filter/content/equals/value/asList - finds all entities that equals a given body content object.
-- POST /modell/filter/content/in/values/asList - finds in Database the entities that are in a given content list of given values.
+- POST /modell/filter/content/in/values/asList - finds all entities that are in a given body content list of given values.
 - POST /modell/ - inserts a new entity in the database or updates an existing one.
 - POST /modell/list/asList - inserts a list of new entities in the database or updates the existing ones.
 - PUT /modell/ - updates an existing entity by id.